ManticoreGamesInc/platform-documentation/src/references/teams.md

 If the **Team Mode** on the **Team Settings** object is set to **Team Versus**, additional spawn points will be needed to create the teams (maximum of 4 teams).
 If only one spawn point is in the **Hierarchy**, or the **Team** property is the same for all spawn points, then all players will be on the same team.

-See the [Spawn Points](/references/spawnpoints.md) for more information.
+See [Spawn Points](/references/spawnpoints.md) for more information.

 ## Team Autobalancer